GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 This style of Relay Discovery message (one sent to the unicast address of a relay that's already forwarding traffic to this gateway) SHOULD NOT be considered a full restart of the relay discovery process.
-It is recommended for gateways to support the L flag, but for gateways that do not support the L flag, sending this message during event #3 may help mitigate service degradation when relays become unstable.
+It is RECOMMENDED for gateways to support the L flag, but for gateways that do not support the L flag, sending this message during event #3 may help mitigate service degradation when relays become unstable.